blukatdevelopment/UnchainedWorldsOld/development.md

 Fill out missing spells.
 Do not use copy/paste, do not use exact wording.
 Cut out clarifications where possible.

+### Revamp Psion
+actually create those 'psionic abilities' we mentioned earlier subclasses? who knows.

 ### Edit body_types.md
 Check to make sure descriptions make sense, are formatted reasonably, and maybe add a tiny bit more details, such as a warning about limitations of tiny/huge folk.

 ### Create soulforger subclass: Technomancer
 Gain abilities via prosthetics, create squad of forged followers.